Electronic Magnifiers and Magnifying Systems

 - You can use both eyes, even with high magnification.

 - They provide a fairly wide field of view, as compared with many strong magnifiers.

 - They are more expensive than most optical devices, including magnifiers, strong magnifying reading glasses, and loupes.

-- Although they have a larger field of view than most magnifiers, they have a smaller field of view than a CCTV, which can still be frustrating for some persons.
+- Although they have a larger field of view than most magnifiers, they have a smaller field of view than a desktop electronic magnifier, which can still be frustrating for some persons.